F0nz0/NanoListener/README.md

 		--print-read-names \
 		--samples \
 		--signal-index \
-		--min-mapq 0 \ ##### --pore rna004 \ ADD FOR NEW ONT PORE
+		--min-mapq 0 \ ##### --pore rna004 \ ADD THIS LINE FOR THE NEW ONT RNA PORE
 		--summary $SUMMOUT > $EVOUT

-At the end of f5c computation, the eventalign table and its summary table will be provided to **NanoListener.py** main script which will produce an extended training datasets using re-squiggled events as anchors to extract and annotate, pairs of raw signals chunks directly from fast5 files and the annotated k-mer which putatively generated it.
+At the end of f5c computation, the eventalign table and its summary table will be provided to **NanoListener.py** main script.
+It will produce an extended training datasets using re-squiggled events as anchors to extract and annotate, pairs of raw signals chunks directly from fast5 files along with their annotated k-mer.
 NanoListeners receives several inputs and configurations such as the required interval of chunks lengths and the pA-scale limit values to clip extracted currents chunks.
 Here an explaination of its functioning:

-*NanoListener.py*
 	python3 NanoListener.py -h
 	usage: NanoListener.py [-h] -e EVENTALIGN_FILEPATH [-s SUMMARY_TABLE_FILEPATH] [-t THREADS_N] [-ml MIN_LENGTH_CHUNKS] [-l MAX_LENGTH_CHUNKS]
 	                       [-m MOD_POS_TABLES_DIR] [-n N_READS_TO_PROCESS] [-c CLIP_OUTLIERS] -r REF_FILEPATH [-o OUTDIR_PREFIX]